Advancing Ocean Stewardship. 50 Years of BOEM Ecological Assessment

 The Environmental Studies Program thrives due to its team of over 200 environmental scientists.
 Their expertise extends to marine biology, oceanography, archaeology, economics, and climate science.
 As a result, the program benefits from a diverse range of knowledge and perspectives.

-Their contributions are advancing ocean stewardship through science, as the program continuously adapts to emerging challenges.
-Each year, the ESP invites input from staff and stakeholders across the nation, thereby ensuring a broad range of perspectives are considered when identifying new study topics.
+Their contributions advance ocean stewardship through science, as the program continuously adapts to emerging challenges.
+Each year, the ESP invites input from staff and stakeholders across the nation.
+Their participation ensures a broad range of perspectives are considered when identifying new study topics.

 As global trends shift toward renewable energy, the ESP is increasingly focused on offshore wind development and the growing demand for marine minerals.
 Additionally, the Inflation Reduction Act has broadened the program’s scope, allowing studies in U.S. territories.